 - Coaches specializing in pain and stress management

-This listing is for a complete overview.
+This list gives a complete overview.
 Depending on the patient’s individual case, some of these specialists are consulted for support in the treatment and therapy.

 In complex TMD cases, the experienced dentist usually includes several other therapists in the treatment.
 In this way, the ideal result can be achieved faster and more reliably.

-The teaching of dentokinetics arose from the knowledge that the chewing apparatus interacts with the entire organism/body in a variety of ways.
+The teaching of dentokinetics arose from the knowledge that the chewing apparatus interacts with the whole body in a variety of ways.
 The position of the jaw joints and the movement patterns of the masticatory muscles are inevitably linked to the movements and structures of the entire body and these interact with one another.

-Therefore, dentokinetics not only takes into account TMD causes in the tooth and jaw area, but also takes into account the descending and ascending strain on the entire body statics as well as balance.
+Therefore, dentokinetics not only takes into account TMD causes in the tooth and jaw area, but also takes into account the descending and ascending strain on the entire body statics and balance.

 The aim of dentokinetics is to permanently convert the dysfunctional masticatory system to its natural and physiological state and to achieve a constant balance of body statics.